shybovycha/lua-bridge-sample/README.md

 **But beware of type checks!
 Lua is not statically typed language!**

-Let's demonstrate this rewriting our script like this:
+Let's demonstrate this by rewriting our script like this:

 ```lua
 function runHandler(a, b)